lerzegov/elm-markup/design-decisions/BUILDER.md

 But this falls apart if the data being produced is opaque like `Html msg`, because there would be no way to go from `Html msg -> String` or `Html msg -> Float`.

-As well, because we can put arbitrary constraints on our data via `Mark.verify`, it's likely that `data -> New` would actually have to be `data -> Maybe New`.
+As well, because we can put arbitrary constraints on our data via `Mrk.verify`, it's likely that `data -> New` would actually have to be `data -> Maybe New`.
 I.e. what happens if you have an `Int` that is now constrained to be only positive.
 We now have to create a function `Int -> New`, but if it's negative it should fail.